Baden main line: Construction of the Mannheim–Basel line

-Continuation to Constance
+Continuation to Konstanz

 While the law of 1838 only referred to the construction of a route "from Mannheim to the Swiss border at Basel," discussions turned to the question of an appropriate end point and the connection to the Swiss rail network.
 While the city of Basel called for a connection to Basel, there were other suggestions in Baden.
 There was scepticism about a foreign end point for the line, so the Baden town of Lörrach or even Waldshut were preferred.
 The political debate was dominated by many national arguments and reservations.
 So, in 1846, Baden granted the Swiss Northern Railway Company (Schweizerische Nordbahn, SNB) the concession to build a railway from Basel/Lörrach to Waldshut, continuing through Switzerland to Zürich in order to achieve a connection with the Swiss railway network in Waldshut in Baden rather than to Basel in Switzerland.
 However, the Swiss Northern Railway Company could not muster the financial resources to build the line, so the license lapsed.
 Only the Baden-Swiss treaty signed on 27 July 1852 could achieve a durable solution for the continuation of the Baden main line: the treaty provided for the further construction from Haltingen on the east bank to Basel and continuing through Bad Säckingen to Waldshut.
 This led to the unusual situation, which still persists, of a German state railway company building and operating a railway line in another country.

 The route from Haltingen to Basel was opened on 20 February 1855, followed by the section to Bad Säckingen on 4 February 1856, continuing on 30 October 1856 to Waldshut, where, with the opening of the bridge over the Rhine on 18 August 1859, the first railway connection was made between Baden and Switzerland.

-While the focus during the construction of the Mannheim–Basel/Waldshut railway was on the international north–south traffic and the connection of the largest cities of Baden, the Baden-Swiss treaty already provided for its continuation with a rail connection towards the Lake Constance area and Constance.
+While the focus during the construction of the Mannheim–Basel/Waldshut railway was on the international north–south traffic and the connection of the largest cities of Baden, the Baden-Swiss treaty already provided for its continuation with a rail connection towards the Lake Constance area and Konstanz.
 But disagreements on the route led to the delays on the approach to Schaffhausen: while the Swiss side preferred a route through the northern Klettgau on Swiss territory, Baden favoured a route through Jestetten in Baden.
-It could not, however, insist on its preference and the continuation of the main line from Baden to Constance, opened on 13 June 1863, ran from Waldshut not through Jestetten, but via Erzingen and Beringen.
+It could not, however, insist on its preference and the continuation of the main line from Baden to Konstanz, opened on 13 June 1863, ran from Waldshut not through Jestetten, but via Erzingen and Beringen.
 This last section, directed by Robert Gerwig, completed the construction of the Baden main line.